Esri/calcite-design-system/CONTRIBUTING.md

 - https://github.com/Microsoft/TypeScript-Sublime-Plugin
 - etc...

 To start the local development environment run `npm start` this will start the local Stencil development server on http://localhost:3333.
 You can modify the [index.html](./src/index.html) to add and test your new component.
-Just add another `<calcite-tab>`and `<calcite-tab-title>` and start working.
+Just add another HTML file to the `demos` folder and link to this new page from `index.html`.

 ### Adding a new component